Barb Cole, DVM

 Becky Childs, DVM

-Dr. Childs was raised in Philly, moved to Vermont after high school, and graduated from Cornell University in 2017 with her DVM.
-As a previous employee in 2015 here at Aurora Animal Clinic, Dr. Childs quickly returned to Alaska to officially join the veterinary team July of 2017.
-We are ecstatic to have her aboard!
-Her special interests include sports medicine and rehabilitation and shelter medicine.
+Dr. Childs was raised in Philadelphia, PA and completed her undergraduate degree and Middlebury College in Middlebury, VT.
+She graduated from Cornell University in 2017 with her Doctor of Veterinary Medicine.
+Dr. Childs moved to Alaska to join the veterinary team in July of 2017.
+Her special interests include soft tissue and orthopedic surgery, as well as sled dog and sports medicine.

 Terry Wighs, DVM